Aphelenchoides ritzemabosi: Disease cycle

-A. ritzeambosi is also capable of feeding ectoparasitically, from the outside of the cell.
+Aphelenchoides ritzeambosi is also capable of feeding ectoparasitically, from the outside of the cell.
 It has been known to feed ectoparasitically on the buds of some plants such as strawberry and black currants.
 Above ground ectoparasitic feeding can only happen in events of prolonged high humidity or other circumstances providing a long term film of water on the plant which protects the nematode from exposure.
 Ectoparasitic feeding also happens on the roots in the soil.